masterxq/xmega-usb-soundcard/README.md

 [RNGLink]:https://github.com/kuro68k/xrng

 ## Help needed
-I need a makefile for windows or whatever needed there.
-I need somebody who can test this on windows.
+I need a makefile for windows or whatever needed there and I need somebody who can test this on windows.
 If you like do that and if you like to share your work I would be very thankfully and share you it here for everybody.